Transgender Health - Forms & Systems at Health Services

 Can I get a written referral to a surgeon for Gender Confirmation Surgery (GCS)?

 Some insurance carriers may require a written referral to a surgeon for GCS.
 Please contact your insurance carrier prior to your appointment to see whether or not a written referral is needed and if this referral can be provided by a Health Services clinician, or if it will need to be written by your primary care provider.

-Prescriptions and Lab Tests at Health Services
+Hormone Prescriptions and Blood Tests at Health Services

 Can I get a prescription written for hormones/anti-androgens?